Arcwise Analytic Stratification, Whitney Fibering Conjecture and Zariski Equisingularity: Zariski Equisingularity implies triviality.

-where $\ps$ is given by \eqref{ourpsi}, and then define $\Phi$ by (Z2).
-Thus $\Phi$ satisfies (Z1).
+Thus constructed $\Phi$ satisfies (Z1) and (Z2) by its definition.
 We show that $\Ph$ is a homeomorphism that satisfies (Z3)-(Z5).
-This we check on every real analytic arc applying Puiseux with parameter theorem.
+This we check on every real analytic arc applying the Puiseux with parameter theorem.

 \begin{lem} Let $ K\Subset \Omega'_0$.
 Then

 \end{lem}

 \begin{proof} Denote